mockk/mockk/ANDROID.md

 ## Implementation

 Implementation is based on [dexmaker](https://github.com/linkedin/dexmaker) project.
-From Anroid P devices instrumentation tests may use full power of inline instrumentation, so object mocks, static mocks and mocking of final classes is supported.
-Before Android P only subclassing can be employed and that means you need 'all-open' plugin
+With Anroid P instrumentation tests may use full power of inline instrumentation, so object mocks, static mocks and mocking of final classes is supported.
+Before Android P only subclassing can be employed and that means you need 'all-open' plugin.

+Unfortunatelly public CIs alike Travis and Circle are not supporting emulation of Android P because of absense of ARM Anroid P images.
+Hope this will change soon

 ## Supported features